yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 After making the change, the fingerprint tests pass, thus the model can be assumed correct.

-**TODO** pittfalls
+.. pittfalls

 It might turn out that the selected fingerprint ingredients are too sensitive.
 For example, the ``~tID`` ingredients take into account the interfaces between which the packets pass.
 If due to the model change, a packet uses another interface of a host with multiple interfaces, but the data and the source and destination hosts stay the same, the model might be valid, but the fingerprint tests don't pass.
 Using ``~tND`` instead would not be sensitive to the interfaces, and the tests would pass.

 When the model is verified, we can change the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
-This process is described in more detail in the TODO step.
+This process is described in more detail in the :doc:`accepting` step.